Description

 - Section sizing: Work in 1–2 m² panels matched to the render's open window — typically 15–30 minutes from trowel to firm-up depending on ambient temperature.
 Larger sections risk the wet edge passing into firm-up before the last impression goes in.

 - Press technique: Steady, even pressure across the full stamp face.
-Hold for 2–3 seconds, then lift straight upward without rocking.
-Rocking on lift tears the grain edges and leaves visible bands.
+Hold for 2–3 seconds, then lift straight upward without rocking, because rocking on lift tears the grain edges and leaves visible bands.

-- Overlap and rotate: Overlap each impression by 10–15 mm and slightly rotate the stamp between presses.
-This breaks up the repeat pattern and produces the organic, non-tiled read that separates convincing timber from a textured wallpaper finish.
+- Overlap and rotate: Overlap each impression by 10–15 mm and slightly rotate the stamp between presses to break up the repeat and produce the organic, non-tiled read that separates convincing timber from a textured wallpaper finish.

-- Clean every 5–6 presses: Wipe the stamp face with a damp sponge to clear render build-up.
-Allowing material to accumulate gradually blurs the fine grain detail across the working session.
+- Clean every 5–6 presses: Wipe the stamp face with a damp sponge to clear render build-up, which would otherwise gradually blur the fine grain detail across the working session.

-The full stamp-and-stencil method, with technique comparison between the Fox hand stamp and the larger Atlas plank stamp, is covered in the wood and brick stencils for render guide.
+The full stamp-and-stencil method, with technique comparison between the Fox hand stamp and the larger Atlas plank stamp, is covered in the wood and brick stencils for render guide, while the colour-and-protection step is set out in the sealers for concrete-effect renders guide.

 Stamp timing is the variable that decides finish quality.
-The touch-tacky window is shorter on warm days above +20 °C — the render firms up within 10–15 minutes of laying — and longer in cool UK ambient at +8–12 °C, where you may have 30 minutes or more before firm-up.
-Brief the crew on the day's window before starting the elevation, not during it.
+The touch-tacky window is shorter on warm days above +20 °C, where the render firms up within 10–15 minutes of laying, and longer in cool UK ambient at +8–12 °C, where you may have 30 minutes or more before firm-up.
+Brief the crew on the day's window before starting the elevation, not during it, so every impression lands at the same depth.

 Detail areas around windows, reveals, and corners need the hand stamp's smaller footprint, even on projects where the larger Atlas plank stamp covers the main elevations.
-Plan stamp transitions so the change in format happens at a natural design break — a reveal edge, a corner, or a fascia line — rather than mid-panel where the format change becomes visible in the finished facade.
+Plan stamp transitions so the change in format happens at a natural design break — a reveal edge, a corner, or a fascia line — rather than mid-panel, where a format change becomes visible in the finished facade.

 How Pros Get the Best Result From the Fox Wood Stamp

-- Sample board first: Trial the press technique on a 600 × 400 mm test panel of the render you're using.
-Cermit WN takes the grain slightly differently from Silkon BA, and a sample run reveals the right touch-tacky timing for the actual product.
+- Sample board first: Trial the press technique on a 600 × 400 mm test panel of the render you are using, because Cermit WN takes the grain slightly differently from Silkon BA and a sample run reveals the right touch-tacky timing for the actual product.

-- Mist on warm days: Above +20 °C, mist the stamp face with water before each press.
-The damp silicone lifts cleanly from drier render and preserves fine grain detail across the full session.
+- Mist on warm days: Above +20 °C, mist the stamp face with water before each press, so the damp silicone lifts cleanly from drier render and preserves fine grain detail across the full session.

-- Two operators on full elevations: One trowel-hand laying render, one stamper following at touch-tacky timing.
-This crew arrangement keeps the wet edge live and the stamp window optimal across panel-sized sections.
+- Two operators on full elevations: One trowel-hand laying render, one stamper following at touch-tacky timing — the arrangement that keeps the wet edge live and the stamp window optimal across panel-sized sections.

-- Rotate stamp orientation: Vary the press angle by 10–20° between adjacent impressions.
-Pattern repetition is what flags artificial timber to the eye — rotation is the simplest way to defeat it.
+- Rotate stamp orientation: Vary the press angle by 10–20° between adjacent impressions, since pattern repetition is what flags artificial timber to the eye and rotation is the simplest way to defeat it.

-- Pair with the right sealer: Stamped grain reads strongest when a semi-transparent Bejca sealer settles into the recesses.
-Without the sealer step, the cured render is monotone and the stamped texture loses half its visual depth.
+- Pair with the right sealer: Stamped grain reads strongest when a semi-transparent Bejca sealer settles into the recesses; without the sealer step the cured render is monotone and the texture loses half its visual depth.

 Is the Fox Wood Imitation Stamp Right for Your Job?